The Chiral Anomaly of the Free Fermion in Functorial Field Theory: Clifford Algebras and their Modules

 which sends (the class of) $\Omega_L$ to $\Omega_{02}$.
 On the other hand, restricting the $\Cl(W)$-action to $W_0 \oplus -W_2$, $\Lambda L$ is naturally a $\Cl(W_0)$-$\Cl(W_2)$-bimodule and since $\overline{U}$ graded commutes with $\Cl(W_0 \oplus -W_2)$, this bimodule structure passes to the quotient $\Lambda L/(\overline{U}\cdot \Lambda L)$.
 However, one can check that the map $\varphi$ defined before is {\em not} a bimodule homomorphism; in particular, the map $\varphi$ thus constructed is {\em not} the inverse of the canonical isomorphism $\alpha$. \end{remark}

 To close this section, we discuss coherence of the isomorphisms $\alpha$ defined above.
 It turns out that they do {\em not} fit into a diagram of the form \eqref{CoherenceGeneral}, due to the presence of the spaces $K$.
-However, Thm.~\ref{ThmDiagramCommutes} below gives a precise description of this failure.

 Let $W_0, W_1, W_2$ and $W_3$ be four Hermitian vector spaces with a compatible real structure and let $L_{01}$, $L_{12}$, $L_{23}$ be Lagrangians between them.
-Assume that all possible (iterated) compositions of these are again Lagrangians (denoted by $L_{ij}$ for $0 \leq i < j \leq 3$), and that for each such composition, the conditions (1)-(2) of Thm.~\ref{ThmGluing} are satisfied.
+Assume that all possible (iterated) compositions of these are again Lagrangians (denoted by $L_{ij}$ for $0 \leq i < j \leq 3$), and that for each such composition, the conditions (1)--(2) of Thm.~\ref{ThmGluing} are satisfied.
 Moreover, assume that each of the spaces

 is finite-dimensional.
 Then from Thm.~\ref{ThmGluing}, we obtain isomorphisms

 Notice that for $u \in W_1$, $(u, 0) \in L_{12}$ implies that also $(u, 0) \in L_{13}$.
 Hence $K_{012} \subset K_{013}$ and similarly $K_{123} \subset K_{023}$.
 In particular, we have the orthogonal decompositions